shadow578/CrashAlyzer/README.md

 ## Getting Started

-> [!IMPORTANT]
-> installation and usage is not final yet, and may change in the future

 Getting started with CrashAlyzer is a breeze.
 Follow these simple steps to unleash the power of Cortex M debugging:

 1. **Installation**: Install CrashAlyzer using via your favorite package manager (as long as that happens to be npm).